AdobeDocs/campaign-classic.en/help/delivery/using/track-and-monitor.md

 **Tip**: Message tracking is enabled by default.
 To configure URLs, select the Display URLs option in the lower section of the delivery wizard.
 For each URL of the message, you can choose whether to activate tracking.

-For more on this, refer to the [Configuring tracking](../../delivery/using/how-to-configure-tracked-links.md) section and the [Tracking indicators](../../reporting/using/delivery-reports.md#tracking-indicators) description.
+For more on this, refer to the [Configure tracking](../../delivery/using/how-to-configure-tracked-links.md) section and the [Tracking indicators](../../reporting/using/delivery-reports.md#tracking-indicators) description.

 ## Delivery performances {#delivery-performances}